The Most Beautiful Places in South Carolina

 - More info on Caesar’s Head

 The Upstate SC region is loaded with spectacular waterfalls.
-Within a few days of a major rainstorm, you will want to make some room to check out Yellow Branch Falls.
+Following a major rainstorm, you will want to make some room to check out Yellow Branch Falls.
 This is the most stunning of all the South Carolina waterfall wonders.
 It’s just 50 feet tall, although extremely aesthetically pleasing due to the numerous cascades.

 This waterfall is located within Oconee County which was recently ranked as “one of the last great places” by National Geographic.
-The woody setting, numerous stream crossings, and peace and quiet of this undervisited trail make the entire experience an A+ in terms of natural beauty.
+The woody setting, numerous stream crossings, and peace and quiet of this undervisited trail make the entire experience an A+ in terms of natural beauty & tranquility.

 Address: Sc Hwy 28 Walhalla, SC 29691